 But the journey from where you start to that vision involves hours alone in the practice room.
 It can mean confusion and frustration.

-How do you know you’re even using the “right” fingers for each note?
+How do you know you’re even using the “right” fingerings for scales, chords, arpeggios, or other figures?

 How do those pianists play flourishes so fast?